Skip to content

 LeftRight

-Ukraine has developed low-cost interceptor drones at $1,000–$2,000 per unit — compared to $4–6 million for a single Patriot round and $12 million for a THAAD interceptor.
-A wartime export ban currently blocks sales, but US and Gulf interest driven by the Iran war is building pressure to lift the restriction.
+Ukraine has developed interceptor drones at $1,000-$2,000 per unit, against $4-6 million for a Patriot round.
+A wartime export ban blocks sales, but US and Gulf demand from the Iran war is building pressure to lift it.

 Twenty-nine missiles and 480 drones struck energy infrastructure in Kyiv and at least seven other locations on the night of 7 March — the same night the Izdeliye-30 hit Kharkiv — as Russia's air campaign sets consecutive daily records for drone volumes.